does-not-equal/py_projects/README.md

-# py_projects
+# py_projects 🐍

-This is my git page for current or future projects.
+This is my git page for current and future projects.

 #